 Handle the Insurance Matters

-After filing the reporting paperwork and the insurance is processing the claim, both sides in the matter needs to cooperate and provide the insurance company with the information they need to get the matter sorted.
-This process can take a long time, so make sure to do what you can to reduce the potential time-frame.
+After filing the reporting paperwork and the insurance is processing the claim, both sides in the matter need to cooperate and provide the insurance company with the information they need to get the matter sorted.
+This process can take a long time, so make sure to do what you can to reduce the potential time frame.

 Injuries will happen.
 Probability shows us that eventually, an employee will have an accident, it’s not possible to prevent all workplace injuries.
 However, before and after the incident, what we do will ultimately define who you are as an individual.
 Make sure you do everything you can to ensure this process is handled with care and in accordance with your insurer’s protocol.